 GitLab CI ┘ 7-21 sec 5-15 min reactions

-• Tier 2 (Claude Code / Opus 4.6): Deep analysis (2-15 min).
+• Tier 2 (Claude Code / Opus 4.7): Deep analysis (2-15 min).
 A Haiku planner first generates a 3-5 step investigation plan and queries AWX for matching playbooks from 41 templates; Claude Code then follows the plan, launches AWX jobs (dry_run first), delegates to 10 sub-agents in parallel, and proposes remediation via [POLL].
 All agents write diary entries for cross-session learning.
+Migrated Opus 4.6 → Opus 4.7 as primary Tier 2 model on 2026-04-19 (b2fa660); Opus 4.6 retained as legacy fallback.
+The live token-usage widget at the top of the page shows the actual req/token split between the two.

 • Tier 3 (Human): Clicks a poll option in Matrix.
 The system stops and waits here — it never acts autonomously on infrastructure.